 Chances are, the coworker who didn’t show up to a team briefing today was the one you neglected during the previous meeting.

-Failing to include anyone may seriously impair motivation and negatively impact the workers’ engagement and overall job satisfaction.
+Failing to include anyone who may impair motivation.
+Or negatively impact the workers’ engagement and overall job satisfaction.

-Fortunately, with remote collaboration becoming mainstream, teams are gradually developing best practices for overcoming remote communication challenges.
+Fortunately, virtual collaboration becoming mainstream.
+And teams are gradually developing best practices for overcoming remote communication challenges.

 Here’s our take on how you can make remote meetings more effective and use them to your benefit: